Do You Know Who Started :) PINK SHIRT DAY?

-Teens Now Talk magazine’s youth reporter Kyheem recently had the opportunity to sit down and chat with Travis Price, one of the two original Pink Day founders.
+Teens Now Talk magazine’s youth reporter Kyheem remembers his opportunity to sit down and chat with Travis Price, one of the two original Pink Shirt Day founders.

-Their campaign led to the second Thursday of every school year being designated Stand Up Against Bullying Day in Nova Scotia.
-This day encourages people to wear pink to school or work.
+Their campaign led to the second Thursday in September’s school year being designated Stand Up Against Bullying Day in Nova Scotia.

 Why did you choose to get involved in politics?

 Travis: I want to continue trying to make a difference in the legislature for children and families who have been the target of bullying.